avhb/avhb.github.io/content/Lists/citaten-aforismen.md

 > Qui sine peccato est, primus lapidem mittat - Wie zonder zonde is, werpe de eerste steen.

-> One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors ~ Plato
+> One of the penalties for refusing to participate in politics is that you end up being governed by your inferiors. ~ Plato

-> Be Kind; Everyone You Meet is Fighting a Hard Battle ~ John Watson (Ian Maclaren)
+> Be Kind; Everyone You Meet is Fighting a Hard Battle. ~ John Watson (Ian Maclaren)

 > Never interrupt your enemy while he is making a mistake.

-> There are decades where nothing happens; and there are weeks where decades happen ~ Vladimir Ilich Lenin
+> There are decades where nothing happens; and there are weeks where decades happen. ~ Vladimir Ilich Lenin

 > Wie spot met zichzelf wordt meer vertrouwd dan de kloot die zich heeft vastgeklonken aan zijn eigen ernst.